 The plain truth is that companies have many “opportunities” for error between Edgarization and filing their periodic reports with the Securities and Exchange Commission.
 When you examine the number of amendments that are submitted after a filing—what I call “attention deficit filings”—it’s clear that a few thoughtful precautionary steps can dramatically reduce the number of missteps we see here.

 Before I begin this journey, let’s take a brief look at the Form 10-K/A filings submitted to the SEC between Feb.
 20 and March 20 of this year to get a sense of the types of errors that happen.
 Why this particular period?
-Well, while amendments can obviously occur at any time, I believe this time frame is...
-To get the full story, subscribe now.
+Well, while amendments can obviously occur at any time, I believe this time frame is especially ripe because it captures the filings of a significant number of calendar year-end reporting companies.
+In this selected time frame, we can review some 113 Form 10-K amendments.